 Staffing Leader's Guide to Rolling out Sales Quotas

-2017 budget season is upon us which means it is time to set sales quotas and recruiter quotas.
-One thing staffing leaders know for sure is quotas are going up, not down in 2017.
+Budget season is upon us which means it is time to set sales quotas and recruiter quotas.
+One thing staffing leaders know for sure is quotas are going up, not down.
 Sure, your team will probably gripe and give you some push back.
-Not to worry, I have laid out a plan on how to make your 2017 quota roll out as painless as possible.
+Not to worry, I have laid out a plan on how to make your quota roll out as painless as possible.

 Start Now if You Have Not Started Already